 In a nutshell, you always get more with Clean Energy Works.
 More Savings, More Service, More Value.

 We want to ensure that your home performance project fits your pocketbook.
 To make it easier and more affordable, we assemble all available rebates into one convenient package to offset the cost of your project.
 First, we deliver all the same available utility and Energy Trust of Oregon cash incentives.
 Next, The CEW Bump delivers additional benefits with further offsets to the total project cost – for upgrades not typically covered by utility incentives.
-Combined with special promotions, you’re looking at up to $3,250 in savings.
-Plus – the 100 Point Performance Check ($250 value) and a final Quality Inspection ($250) add in a whole lot of value.
+Combined with special promotions, you’re looking at thousands of dollars in savings.
+Plus – the 100 Point Performance Check ($250 value) and a final Quality Review ($250) add in a whole lot more value.
 Additional home performance services available through Clean Energy Works include radon mitigation, seismic upgrades and solar installations.

 Your contractor will present these to you after your 100 Point Performance Check has been performed.
 The work proposal is usually presented between a month and a month and a half after you apply to the program, depending on circumstances.